Chaitu328/react-app-INTV3/README.md

 ### Summary:

-1. **Inline Styles:** Use JavaScript objects to define styles directly in the component.
+1. **Inline Styles:** We use JavaScript objects to define styles directly in the component.
-2. **CSS Modules:** Use CSS files imported as objects, providing scoped and modular styles.
+2. **CSS Modules:** We use CSS files imported as objects, providing scoped and modular styles.
-3. **Global CSS:** Import a regular CSS file to apply global styles throughout the application.
+3. **Global CSS:** We import a regular CSS file to apply global styles throughout the application.

-Each method has its own use cases and benefits depending on the needs of your project.
+Each method has its own use cases and benefits depending on the needs of our project.